hyeong01/hyeong01.github.io/_posts/2021-08-18-Transformers for Image Recongnition at Scale.md

 author: Hyeong
 description: Image Deep Learning with Transformer Paper Review
 ---
+#### Objective Paper:
+[AN IMAGE IS WORTH 16X16 WORDS:
+TRANSFORMERS FOR IMAGE RECOGNITION AT SCALE](https://arxiv.org/pdf/2010.11929.pdf)

 #### 0. Abstract
 - Transformer model has limited uses in CV
 - Findings: Transformer only model can perform very well in CV